lujiawang13/Incomplete-Multimodality-Predictive-Model/README.md

 This package aims to fuse incomplete-modality datasets to build a machine learning predictive model.

-To understand the predictive model better, suppose there are three modalities in one dataset: MRI, CT, and EEG.
+To understand the incomplete-modality predictive model better, suppose there are three modalities in one dataset: MRI, CT, and EEG.
 In each modality, there are multiple features.

  Some records have all three modalities; while others have different kinds of incomplete modality patterns (e.g., some only have MRI, CT, no EEG, and some only have CT and EEG, no MRI.
 We want to build a model to predict 'y'.